• Oct 2021: TLDR dimensionality reduction on arXiv and github

 Will be a guest lecturer at Fei-Fei's and Juan Carlos' CS 131 Computer Vision: Foundations and Applications course at Stanford during the 2016-2017 Fall Semester.

 Grew up and lived in Greece until 2015 with brief breaks in Sweden, Spain and the United States.
 Lived in San Francisco and Oakland from 2015 till 2020.
 I am currently based in Grenoble but also spend a lot of time in Barcelona; lately sharing a home with Amanda.

 From 2015 to 2017 I was a research scientist at Yahoo Research in San Francisco.
-The large-scale visual similarity search work of my PhD came to a nice closure when we applied it on a trully web scale, powering the visual search feature on Flickr.
-At the same time, my interests expanded towards modeling of vision and language when we collaborated with Stanford on the Visual Genome project.
+The large-scale visual similarity search work of my PhD came to a nice closure when we applied it on a trully web-scale real-time application, powering the visual search feature on Flickr.
+At the same time, my interests expanded towards modeling of vision and language and collaborated with Stanford on the Visual Genome project.

 From 2017 and till 2020, I was a research scientist at Facebook AI in Menlo Park, California.
 During this time my interests expanded to video understanding and deep learning architecture modeling.

 On March 2020 I started working as a research scientist at Naver Labs Europe in Grenoble, France.
 Currently, my research interests include self-supervised representation learning, continual and streaming learning, multi-modal learning, video understanding and vision & language.

 I am also very passionate about urging the research community tackle more socially impactful problems.
 I co-lead the Computer Vision for Global Challenges initative.
 Under this umbrella, we organized the CV4GC workshop at CVPR 2019, and the Computer Vision for Agrigulture (CV4A) workshop at ICLR 2020.